-Theology Graduate Programs & Theology Graduate Schools in New Mexico
+Theology Graduate School Programs in New Mexico

 Theology graduate programs study the concept and nature of the divine, often taking a philosophical or critical approach in doing so.
 Overall, they seek to understand concepts like god, the soul, and other metaphysical concepts important to many religious traditions.
 While they’re often offered by schools of divinity, seminaries, and universities affiliated with a religious tradition, some theology programs may also be available through secular institutions.
 Students may earn theology degrees from masters to doctorate, and they might do so online, on campus, or in blended formats.
 The approaches taken by different programs may vary, depending on the nature of the school offering the program, the goals of that program, the faculty, and other factors.

-What Are Theology Graduate Programs in New Mexico?
+What Are Theology Graduate Programs? in New Mexico

 Theology graduate programs are often interdisciplinary, incorporating skills and knowledge from subjects like history, philosophy, literature, ethics, and sometimes even psychology.
 In most cases, theology graduate programs are academic in nature, using scholarship to hone a greater understanding of the divine and our relationship to that idea.
 Programs like this might focus on philosophy scholarship, biblical criticism, rhetoric, and other skills related to performing and writing new theology research.
 That said, some programs may also be practice-oriented, designed to support religious careers like ministry, education, or in clergy.